nextthingco/docs/Gadget-docs/source/includes/_troubleshooting.md

 The entry next to `image:` is not a valid Docker Hub username, repo or tag.
 Double check the entry.

-If building an image from a local Dockerfile, leave this field blank and put the project's path in "directory:".
+If building an image from a local Dockerfile, leave this field blank and put the project's path in "directory."

 ### Unknown flag/failed to build error